datanav/docs/configuration.rst

 ------------------

-The JSON push sink implements a simple HTTP based protocol where individual entities or lists of entities are ``POSTed`` as JSON lists of objects to a :ref:`HTTP endpoint <url_system>`.
-The protocol is described in additional detail here: [TODO].
-The serialisation of entities as JSON is described in more detail here: [TODO].
+The JSON push sink implements a simple HTTP based protocol where individual entities or lists of entities are ``POSTed`` as JSON data to an :ref:`HTTP endpoint <url_system>`.

+The protocol is described in additional detail in the :doc:`JSON Push Protocol <json-push>` document.
+The serialisation of entities as JSON is described in more detail :doc:`here <entitymodel>`.

+This sink is compatible with :ref:`The HTTP endpoint source
+<http_endpoint_source>`.

 Prototype
 ^^^^^^^^^